Indexing

 2. Figures and Tables

-Abstract: Provide a 300-word abstract covering study objectives, methodology, results, and conclusion.
+Abstract: The abstract should not exceed 250 words and should cover the study objectives, methodology, results, and conclusion.

 Keywords: List 3-5 relevant keywords.